This form requires cookies to load. Please accept cookies in the consent banner to access this form.

 Our Addition/Subtraction Program

-We also introduce facts in a research-based sequence allowing students to construct new facts using previously mastered facts.
+We also introduce facts in a research-based sequence following typical grade-level standards (Within 5, Within 10, Within 20, and extended facts) allowing students to construct new facts using previously mastered facts.

-One of the best ways to quickly familiarize yourself with the strategies we offer is to use our ‘Teaching Tools’, which you will find in the teacher dashboard.
-In Teaching Tools, teachers can click on any level in either learning mode to see all of the strategy options available to students.
+One of the best ways to quickly familiarize yourself with the strategies we offer is to use our ‘Teaching Tools’, which you will find on the teacher dashboard.
+This tool allows teachers to work with any model at any level in the program.

 Students work on the addition and subtraction facts simultaneously; thus, taking advantage of addition and subtraction fact families and the relationships between these inverse operations.

-Our basic addition and subtraction program has ten levels, which proceed according to the research.
+Our basic addition and subtraction learning sequence follows a logical sequence recommended by educational research.
 Students begin with the foundational facts in the following order: +1 facts, +2 facts, facts with 0, and doubles.
 From there, students cover the within 10 facts, sums of 10, and the near-doubles.
 These are followed by three levels of the remaining beyond-ten facts: +9, +8 and lastly +7.

 The primary models used in the basic addition and subtraction program are ten frames, number lines, double-bar diagrams and rekenrek-like beads.
 More models are on the way.